-The frequency of Committee meetings will be a minimum of once a month as outlined in the Committee Terms of Reference.
+The frequency of Committee meetings will be a minimum of 4 times per year.

 Committee face-to-face meetings will be limited to no more than 2 meetings per year unless the Committee co-chairs determine otherwise.
 Other meetings will be conducted through MS Teams, videoconference, or teleconference, with consideration of other remote methods for diverse needs, including accessibility, preferred communication and sensory requirements.